kucrut/vite-for-wp/README.md

 } );
 ```

+Note that each entrypoint needs to be enqueued separately, ie. if you have multiple entrypoints, you'll need to call `Vite\enqueue_asset()` for each and every one of them.

 To only register the asset, use `Vite\register_asset()`.
 It accepts same parameters as `Vite\enqueue_asset()` and returns an array of scripts and styles handles that you can enqueue later using `wp_enqueue_script()` and `wp_enqueue_style()`.
 Please note that style assets are only registered in production mode because in development mode, they will be automatically loaded by Vite.

 You can now run `npm run dev` when developing your plugin/theme and run `npm run build` to build the production assets.